mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## Chapter 3.
 THE FUNDAMENTAL LAW OF PHYSICS

-What exists in the Universe?
-Only matter in motion.
-There is no such thing as motionless matter.
-And there is nothing else besides matter in motion.
-Every process, every phenomenon is the motion of matter.
+Physics is the science that studies matter and the processes occurring within it.
+Absolutely every process is the mechanical motion of matter.

+There is nothing in the Universe except moving physical matter.
+Stationary matter does not exist.
+Nor does anything else exist besides moving matter—there is no such thing as "pure energy," "informational codes," or geometric abstractions of curved spacetime.

+From this follows a simple conclusion: to understand the physical world, we only need to understand two things—how matter itself is structured, and how its motion is structured (what acts as the Mover).
+By tracing the mechanical path of substance in any process from start to finish, we will fully comprehend the process itself.

+To unlock the mechanics of the motion of matter means to unlock the world itself, for it is within motion that the essence of understanding nature resides.
+If physics misses this essence, it inevitably turns into the dead mathematics of immaterial ghosts, ceasing to be physics altogether.
-Therefore, the fundamental law of the Universe and the fundamental law of physics is the law of motion.
-By tracing the motion of matter within a process, the process itself becomes understood.
+That is why the prime law of the Universe and the prime law of physics is the law of motion.

-**The fundamental law of physics is the fundamental law of motion:**
+**The Prime Law of Motion:**

-### Movement is only possible under CONTACT, UNBALANCED, CONTINUOUS pressure.
+### The motion of matter is possible only under contact, unbalanced, and continuous pressure.

-Let us break it down part by part.
-There are three key words here: **contact, unbalanced, and continuous.**
+To grasp the full depth of this law and to see how it instantly shatters all the "non-contact forces" and "flights by inertia" conjured up by academia, it is necessary to thoroughly analyze its three key words: **contact, unbalanced, and continuous.**

+**1. Contact**
-1.	**Contact.** This means that interaction always occurs through physical touch.
-This touch does not have to be a direct, "visible" contact by hands or bodies.
-Contact can be transmitted through a medium.
-However, in any case, a contact chain exists: one thing presses against another, and that other presses against the next.
-Without contact, there can be no interaction.
+This means that any physical impact always occurs exclusively through the touching of physical bodies.
+Contact does not necessarily have to be direct or visible to the eye, like the pressure of a hand or the collision of two billiard balls.
+Pressure can be transmitted indirectly, through a physical medium.
+But in any case, a continuous contact chain must exist: the first element presses on the second, the second on the third, and so on down to the final object.
+If the physical contact is broken, any impact instantly vanishes.
+Nature knows no "action-at-a-distance."

+**2. Unbalanced**
-2.	**Unbalanced.** If an object is pressed upon equally from all sides, it does not move.
-The pressure is present, but it is compensated.
-For motion to arise, the pressure from one side must be greater than from the others.
-Only then does a directional, predominant action occur.
+If absolutely equal pressure is exerted on a physical body from all sides, it will remain motionless.
+Pressure exists within such a system, but it is mutually compensated.
+For mechanical motion to arise, a violation of this balance is required: the pressure from one side must turn out to be stronger than from the others.
+Only then does a directed, predominant force of pressure emerge, forcing the matter to displace in space.

-3.	**Continuous.** This is a highly crucial point.
-Science completely overlooks it.
-This oversight stems from a flawed interpretation of how we visually perceive the motion of certain bodies.
-Pressure must not simply occur for a fleeting moment.
-It must persist the entire time the motion lasts.
-The very instant the pressure vanishes, the motion ceases.
-Not "gradually," not "eventually," but instantaneously.

-One could simplify the fundamental law down to a couple of words: **pressed — moved.** This is a specific case of the law.
-At the same time, it is vital to understand: **stopped pressing — stopped.**
-Thus, the law in short is: **press — it moves.**

-The fundamental law completely denies motion "in and of itself" and mandates that every physical process provide three specific answers: what exactly is pressing, what is it pressing against, and through which material medium is this pressure transmitted if the carriers of the contact pressure are invisible.
+**3. Continuous**
+This is a fundamental point that modern science has completely lost sight of due to a superficial, purely visual perception of phenomena.
+Mechanical pressure cannot be a momentary "click" after which a body flies on its own.
+Pressure must be applied to the object continuously (not necessarily from the primary source of pressure)—every single microsecond while its displacement lasts.
+As soon as the Mover stops pressing, the motion ceases.
+Not "gradually," not "sometime later," but instantly.

+The entire essence of the Prime Law of Motion can be reduced to an extremely simple everyday formula: press it—it moves.
+But this formula has a rigid constraint: stop pressing—it stops.
+Thus, in dry residue, the law is formulated in two words: press—moves.

+This law completely eliminates from physics any speculation about motion "by itself" or "by inertia."
+From now on, when analyzing any process, a scientist is obliged to provide three specific answers:
+1. What exactly is pressing?
+2. What precisely is it pressing upon?
+3. Through which physical medium is this pressure transmitted if the Mover is hidden from our eyes?

-Try applying this law to any phenomenon: a falling stone, the propagation of light, an electric current, or magnetic effects.
-Everywhere, the exact same question will arise — one that official science cannot answer: where is the physical source of the continuous contact pressure?
+Try applying this law to any phenomenon: the falling of a stone, the propagation of light, electric current, or magnetic effects.
+Everywhere, the exact same question arises—one that remains unanswered by official science: where is the physical source of continuous contact pressure?

-In modern physics, conceptual dead ends arise precisely because this link — continuous contact pressure — is frequently omitted.
-Entities are introduced into equations that exert influence but lack a contact-pressing material carrier:
+All conceptual deadlocks in modern physics arise precisely due to skipping this key link—continuous contact pressure.
+Entities are introduced into equations that influence something but lack a contact-pressing material carrier:
-•	**A field** exerts a force, but it remains unknown what physical particles it consists of and how exactly it interacts.
+**•	A field** supposedly exerts a force, but what physical particles it consists of and how exactly it mechanically presses remains unknown.
-•	**Energy** is transferred, but what exactly is physically displacing in space is not specified.
+**•	Energy** is somehow transferred, but what specific substance is moving through space in the process is not indicated.
-•	**Attraction** is allegedly observed (it is more accurate to speak of mutual approach), but the mechanical mediator of the process is absent.
+**•	Attraction** is allegedly observed (although it is more accurate to speak only of the nearing of objects), but the mechanical mediator of the process is completely absent.

-From the standpoint of the laws of mechanics, this looks as though, within a complex device, one of the gears is rotating all by itself, without meshing with the other parts.
-In reality, however, this never happens: if a component is rotating, it means something is continuously pushing it.
-And we will systematically uncover this material "something."
+From the standpoint of strict mechanics, this looks absurd—as if in a complex mechanism, one of the gears is spinning all by itself, without touching any other parts.
+But in reality, it does not happen this way: if a part is spinning, it means something is continuously pushing it.
+And we will systematically uncover this material "something" in the following chapters.

-At this stage, a reasonable objection naturally arises: the law of continuous pressure appears to contradict observations.
-We throw a stone; the hand no longer touches it, yet it continues to fly.
+At this stage, a legitimate objection will arise in anyone's mind: the law of continuous pressure contradicts everyday observations.
+We throw a stone, the hand no longer touches it, yet it continues to fly.
 Does this mean the law is incorrect?
-No.
-It means only one thing — **the source of the pressure is invisible to our eyes.** We will find it in the chapter on inertia.
+No. It means only one thing: the source of pressure is invisible to our eyes.
+But it exists, it is material, and we will find it in detail in the chapter dedicated to the true nature of inertia.

-For now, let us remember the fundamental law: in its full form, in its short form, and as the trinity of the physics of motion: **carriers — contact — pressure.**
+For now, let us fix the Prime Law in our memory in three forms: in its full format, as a concise pair of words **("press—moves")**, and as an inseparable triad of the physics of motion: **Carriers — Contact — Pressure.**

-Finally, in this chapter, I will address the current state of human knowledge.
-Today, it is shameful to believe in a flat Earth.
-It is a sign of utter ignorance.
-In the near future, it will be considered equally ignorant not to know the supreme law of physics and to believe in attraction.
+Lastly, something must be said about the current state of human knowledge.
+Today, it is considered shameful in society to believe in a flat Earth—this is recognized as evidence of dense ignorance.
+However, in the near future, the exact same ignorance will be recognized in the lack of knowledge of the Prime Law of Motion and blind faith in "attraction."
-**There is no motion without contact** — this is the foundation of the physics of the future.
+**There is no motion without contact** — and this is the foundation of the physics of future.